Hansuai-Hong/hansuai-hong.github.io/_posts/2024-08-01-applied-data-science-project.md

 This is the initial models.

-However, Upon evaluating the model, I observed a high number of false positives—cases where the model incorrectly predicted positive sentiment when the actual sentiment was negative.
+However, Upon evaluating the model, it was observed that a high number of false positives—cases where the model incorrectly predicted positive sentiment when the actual sentiment was negative.
 This issue suggested an imbalance in the dataset, as there were significantly more positive reviews than negative ones.

-To improve the model performance, I implemented the following adjustments:
+To improve the model performance, the following adjustments were introduced:
+a.
 Balancing the dataset:
 Since positive reviews outnumbered negative reviews, I duplicated negative remarks based on statistical guidelines until both classes had an equal number of samples.
+b.
 Incresae the number of tree:
 Since number of tree is impacting the accuracy, I incerase to 200 for a better accuracy.

     avg_count = int((len(df_positive) + len(df_negative)) / 2)